-As of 1 January 2017, the Finnish Competition and Consumer Authority (FCCA) has been supervising adherence to the Act on Public Contracts, especially illegal direct procurement.
+As of 1 January 2017, the Finnish Competition and Consumer Authority (FCCA) has been supervising adherence to the Act on Public Contracts, especially illegal direct award.
 The Authority has drawn the attention of Central Ostrobothnia’s joint municipal authority dealing with social welfare and health care matters (Soite) with regard to the objectives and implementation of principles referred to in the Act on Public Contracts.

 A contract notice for the tendering of Soite’s senior telemedicine physician services was published in HILMA, an electronic channel for public procurements, on 9 January 2017.
 According to a request for action sent to the FCCA, the comparison criteria in the call for bids in practice favours one service provider on the market, excluding other potential parties and service providers.

 Based on its findings, the FCCA’s view is that owing to the weighting of the comparison criteria, probably only one provider has a realistic chance of winning.
 This is why there probably will be no competition, and one supplier can in practice set the price for its services as it wishes.
 The comparison criteria in the call for bids may lead to a situation in which competition enabled by the market situation is not in fact utilised in the tender process between the actors in the market.

 In its decision dated 18 April 2017, the FCCA drew the procurement unit’s attention to the objectives (section 2) and principles (section 3) of the Act on Public Contracts.
 The purpose of the Act on Public Contracts is to optimise the use of public funds and to create genuine competition between market actors.
 Participants to a procurement process must be treated equally and without prejudice.
 Contracting authorities must also act openly, taking into account the demands of proportionality.